Ayu0107/Instagram-Basic-API/README.md

     For creating a post, the url is http://localhost:8080/posts

     The post model has following attributes:
-        -User ID (To know which user has posted the image) -Post ID
+        -User ID (To know which user has posted the image0 -Post ID
         -Caption
         -Image URL